 What can employers do to help?

-• Encourage open communication between staff and line managers; some individuals may find this easier than others
+• Encourage open communication between staff and line managers

 • Have clear policies in place

-• Know when & how to seek specialist support
+• Know when and how to seek specialist support